Yoii-Inc/freee-gen-csv/pkg/freeeclient/docs/PartnerResponsePartner.md

 SetId sets Id field to given value.

-### GetInvoicePaymentTermAttributesAdditionalMonths

-`func (o *PartnerResponsePartner) GetInvoicePaymentTermAttributesAdditionalMonths() int32`

-GetInvoicePaymentTermAttributesAdditionalMonths returns the InvoicePaymentTermAttributesAdditionalMonths field if non-nil, zero value otherwise.

-### GetInvoicePaymentTermAttributesAdditionalMonthsOk

-`func (o *PartnerResponsePartner) GetInvoicePaymentTermAttributesAdditionalMonthsOk() (*int32, bool)`

-GetInvoicePaymentTermAttributesAdditionalMonthsOk returns a tuple with the InvoicePaymentTermAttributesAdditionalMonths field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInvoicePaymentTermAttributesAdditionalMonths

-`func (o *PartnerResponsePartner) SetInvoicePaymentTermAttributesAdditionalMonths(v int32)`

-SetInvoicePaymentTermAttributesAdditionalMonths sets InvoicePaymentTermAttributesAdditionalMonths field to given value.

-### HasInvoicePaymentTermAttributesAdditionalMonths

-`func (o *PartnerResponsePartner) HasInvoicePaymentTermAttributesAdditionalMonths() bool`

-HasInvoicePaymentTermAttributesAdditionalMonths returns a boolean if a field has been set.

-### SetInvoicePaymentTermAttributesAdditionalMonthsNil

-`func (o *PartnerResponsePartner) SetInvoicePaymentTermAttributesAdditionalMonthsNil(b bool)`

- SetInvoicePaymentTermAttributesAdditionalMonthsNil sets the value for InvoicePaymentTermAttributesAdditionalMonths to be an explicit nil

-### UnsetInvoicePaymentTermAttributesAdditionalMonths
-`func (o *PartnerResponsePartner) UnsetInvoicePaymentTermAttributesAdditionalMonths()`

-UnsetInvoicePaymentTermAttributesAdditionalMonths ensures that no value is present for InvoicePaymentTermAttributesAdditionalMonths, not even an explicit nil
-### GetInvoicePaymentTermAttributesCutoffDay

-`func (o *PartnerResponsePartner) GetInvoicePaymentTermAttributesCutoffDay() int32`

-GetInvoicePaymentTermAttributesCutoffDay returns the InvoicePaymentTermAttributesCutoffDay field if non-nil, zero value otherwise.

-### GetInvoicePaymentTermAttributesCutoffDayOk

-`func (o *PartnerResponsePartner) GetInvoicePaymentTermAttributesCutoffDayOk() (*int32, bool)`

-GetInvoicePaymentTermAttributesCutoffDayOk returns a tuple with the InvoicePaymentTermAttributesCutoffDay field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInvoicePaymentTermAttributesCutoffDay

-`func (o *PartnerResponsePartner) SetInvoicePaymentTermAttributesCutoffDay(v int32)`

-SetInvoicePaymentTermAttributesCutoffDay sets InvoicePaymentTermAttributesCutoffDay field to given value.

-### HasInvoicePaymentTermAttributesCutoffDay

-`func (o *PartnerResponsePartner) HasInvoicePaymentTermAttributesCutoffDay() bool`

-HasInvoicePaymentTermAttributesCutoffDay returns a boolean if a field has been set.

-### SetInvoicePaymentTermAttributesCutoffDayNil

-`func (o *PartnerResponsePartner) SetInvoicePaymentTermAttributesCutoffDayNil(b bool)`

- SetInvoicePaymentTermAttributesCutoffDayNil sets the value for InvoicePaymentTermAttributesCutoffDay to be an explicit nil

-### UnsetInvoicePaymentTermAttributesCutoffDay
-`func (o *PartnerResponsePartner) UnsetInvoicePaymentTermAttributesCutoffDay()`

-UnsetInvoicePaymentTermAttributesCutoffDay ensures that no value is present for InvoicePaymentTermAttributesCutoffDay, not even an explicit nil
-### GetInvoicePaymentTermAttributesFixedDay
+### GetInvoicePaymentTermAttributes

-`func (o *PartnerResponsePartner) GetInvoicePaymentTermAttributesFixedDay() int32`
+`func (o *PartnerResponsePartner) GetInvoicePaymentTermAttributes() PartnerResponsePartnerInvoicePaymentTermAttributes`

-GetInvoicePaymentTermAttributesFixedDay returns the InvoicePaymentTermAttributesFixedDay field if non-nil, zero value otherwise.
+GetInvoicePaymentTermAttributes returns the InvoicePaymentTermAttributes field if non-nil, zero value otherwise.

-### GetInvoicePaymentTermAttributesFixedDayOk
+### GetInvoicePaymentTermAttributesOk

-`func (o *PartnerResponsePartner) GetInvoicePaymentTermAttributesFixedDayOk() (*int32, bool)`
+`func (o *PartnerResponsePartner) GetInvoicePaymentTermAttributesOk() (*PartnerResponsePartnerInvoicePaymentTermAttributes, bool)`

-GetInvoicePaymentTermAttributesFixedDayOk returns a tuple with the InvoicePaymentTermAttributesFixedDay field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetInvoicePaymentTermAttributesOk returns a tuple with the InvoicePaymentTermAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInvoicePaymentTermAttributesFixedDay
+### SetInvoicePaymentTermAttributes

-`func (o *PartnerResponsePartner) SetInvoicePaymentTermAttributesFixedDay(v int32)`
+`func (o *PartnerResponsePartner) SetInvoicePaymentTermAttributes(v PartnerResponsePartnerInvoicePaymentTermAttributes)`

-SetInvoicePaymentTermAttributesFixedDay sets InvoicePaymentTermAttributesFixedDay field to given value.
+SetInvoicePaymentTermAttributes sets InvoicePaymentTermAttributes field to given value.

-### HasInvoicePaymentTermAttributesFixedDay
+### HasInvoicePaymentTermAttributes

-`func (o *PartnerResponsePartner) HasInvoicePaymentTermAttributesFixedDay() bool`
+`func (o *PartnerResponsePartner) HasInvoicePaymentTermAttributes() bool`

-HasInvoicePaymentTermAttributesFixedDay returns a boolean if a field has been set.
+HasInvoicePaymentTermAttributes returns a boolean if a field has been set.

-### SetInvoicePaymentTermAttributesFixedDayNil

-`func (o *PartnerResponsePartner) SetInvoicePaymentTermAttributesFixedDayNil(b bool)`

- SetInvoicePaymentTermAttributesFixedDayNil sets the value for InvoicePaymentTermAttributesFixedDay to be an explicit nil

-### UnsetInvoicePaymentTermAttributesFixedDay
-`func (o *PartnerResponsePartner) UnsetInvoicePaymentTermAttributesFixedDay()`

-UnsetInvoicePaymentTermAttributesFixedDay ensures that no value is present for InvoicePaymentTermAttributesFixedDay, not even an explicit nil
 ### GetLongName

 `func (o *PartnerResponsePartner) GetLongName() string`